Primerica Canada Reviews

 If you’ve read anything about Primerica chances are you know they are built on a multi-level marketing business model.

-This is a strategy that companies use to encourage distributors to recruit new distributors to market their products.
+This is a strategy that companies use to encourage distributors to recruit new sales people to market their products.

 The senior distributor is financially rewarded by receiving a percentage of their new recruits’ sales.
 These are unsalaried jobs, which means you don’t make money if you don’t sell products.